 Unfortunately, manufacturing all of these parts and getting them to play nice together can present unique challenges, some of which don’t make themselves known even during extensive pre-production testing.
 The smallest little machining flaw during production can lie dormant, not becoming apparent until that part meets the rest of the firearm it was intended for.

-We discovered shortly after the launch of this last batch of Vapor uppers, that a few of our customers were running into an issue that was causing the slide to bind and get stuck to the rear when racked, even when the slide lock is not engaged.
+We discovered shortly after the launch of the April 2021 batch of Vapor uppers, that a few of our customers were running into an issue that was causing the slide to bind and get stuck to the rear when racked, even when the slide lock is not engaged.

 It’s worth noting that we do intentionally engineer and manufacture our products to hold very tight tolerances.
 This level of precision allows for a tighter lock-up between the barrel and the slide, and provides more consistent cycling and improved accuracy.
 Many of our slides require a few magazines worth of live-fire to break in the friction surfaces and ensure 100% reliable cycling.
 In this case, however, a small number of these recent Vapors were machined a bit too tight, and once coated and installed, began to exhibit this “slide-stick” issue.